Emilio-Lence/Mulholland-Group-Protocols/README.md

 Mulholland-Group-Protocols
 ==========================

-Respository containing protocols for use of computational chemistry software used by the Mulholland research group University of Bristol.
+This is a respository containing protocols for use of computational chemistry software used by the Mulholland research group University of Bristol.

 This repository uses version control software called [git](http://git-scm.com/) and